SteveOmondi/SteveOmondi/README.md

 I love solving tough problems, architecting systems that scale, and mentoring teams on clean code and DevOps culture.
 I'm also building football analytics platforms and IoT-backed credit scoring systems in my free time.

+## 🤝 Let's Collaborate
+I’m open to:
+- FinTech or IoT-focused open-source initiatives
+- Mentoring junior developers
+- Technical writing or talks on .NET, Azure, DevOps

-📬 Feel free to connect, collaborate or reach out via [LinkedIn](https://www.linkedin.com/in/stephenomondiopiyo/) or email me at **steveomondi.opiyo@gmail.com**
+Feel free to connect or drop a message!, collaborate or reach out via [LinkedIn](https://www.linkedin.com/in/stephenomondiopiyo/) or email me at **steveomondi.opiyo@gmail.com**

 ---